3D BIM Software Features | Revit LT Features | Autodesk

 Load content from the Autodesk cloud into a Revit project or create your own libraries of building components.

-Customise the user interface to fit, with configurable keyboard shortcuts, ribbons and toolbars.
+Customize the user interface to fit, with configurable keyboard shortcuts, ribbons, and toolbars.

 Benefit from gains in hardware and processor performance and continuous evaluation against computing benchmarks.

-Recent releases of Revit LT improve interoperability, documentation efficiency and design productivity for architectural modelling in BIM.
+Recent releases of Revit LT improve interoperability, documentation efficiency, and design productivity for architectural modeling in BIM.

 Filter schedules by sheets